EGI-Federation/nagios-plugins-srm/README.md

 The probes runs the following passive checks in sequence:

-  * GetSURLs: use the endpoint passed as argument or boiuld the SURL contacting the BDII
+  * GetSURLs: use the endpoint passed as argument or build the SURL contacting the BDII
   * VOLsDir: list the folder
   * VOPut: put a test file
   * VOLs: list the file previously copied